Why does champagne give me a headache?

 There's lots of articles about which foods are the best to have before drinking, during drinking, or after drinking alcohol.
 But really, it just comes down to having food in your stomach.
 By ensuring you don't drink alcohol on an empty stomach, you can help reduce your hangover symptoms, including getting headaches.

 Even just having a light meal while drinking can help.
-Headaches after drinking champagne doesn't have to be part of your New Years Eve celebration!
+Headaches from champagne doesn't have to be part of your New Years Eve celebration!

 While you might want to knock back a few glasses of champagne quickly, it's best if you take your time.
 By sipping at your drink for longer, you can slow the pace at which alcohol enters your body.